bdsm-spuddy/esp8266-chaster-safe/README.md

 ## Deploying the software

-The code repo contains a prebuilt `bin` and `img` files, built with 4M1M.
+The code repo contains a prebuilt `bin` files, built with 4M1M.
+On first startup this version of the software will write out the cert files; there is no need to create or upload filesystem images

 On unix this can be written, from the command line with an instruction similar to
 ```
-python3 ~/.arduino15/packages/esp8266/hardware/esp8266/*/tools/esptool/esptool.py --port=/dev/ttyUSB0 write_flash 0x0 esp8266-chaster-safe.ino.bin 0x300000 data.img
+python3 ~/.arduino15/packages/esp8266/hardware/esp8266/*/tools/esptool/esptool.py --port=/dev/ttyUSB0 write_flash 0x0 esp8266-chaster-safe.ino.bin
 ```

 Windows also has an equivalent `esptool.exe` command.

-If rebuilding from the IDE then you may need the [LittleFS uploader](https://github.com/earlephilhower/arduino-littlefs-upload), especially for IDEv2.
+Or you can use the `arduino-cli` command.
+There is a Unix makefile included to make this easy (`make upload`).

-Ensure you have set the Crystal speed to 160 rather than the default, just to eek out that little extra performance (SSL is slow on these devices!).
+If rebuilding from the IDE then ensure you have set the Crystal speed to 160 rather than the default, just to eek out that little extra performance (SSL is slow on these devices!).
 I also recommend a 4M1M model.

 ## Programming the HW-622